 If you intend to conduct analyses which distinguish DVA clients or DVA services, your project will require specific DDVA HREC approval, and must also have a DVA sponsor .

 AIHW also provide updates from the National Death Index (NDI).
-Please request the Participant Status file for fact of death (includes deaths to November 2018).
+Fact and MM/YYYY of death are supplied in the Participant Status file which is provided along with the survey data (includes deaths to November 2019).